srtian/Record/README.md

 # 2023

+## 8.07

+1: Eat food in the right order: veggies first, protein second and carbs at the end.
+Eating fibers first slows down the absorption of carbs and therefore decreases the likelihood of a glucose spike.

+2: Add a green starter to all your meals: The goal is to include more fiber in your meals which prevents a glucose spike.

+3:Stop counting calories: Foods that are high in glucose could be low in calories and food high in calories could be low in carb but more fulfilling and beneficial for our body.
+For example a donut and cup of yogurt both contain 150 calories but the donut will cause a glucose spike but the yogurt will not because of the protein and fat content.

+4: Flatten your breakfast curve: cereal with milk, fruit smoothie, muesli and fruit juice all cause a big glucose spike.
+A good breakfast that won't cause a glucose spike is usually savory and contains a good amount of fiber, fat, protein and optional starch and fruit.
+Our body is very sensitive to glucose following breakfast because it has been in a fasting state for a long time.
+Also, given how well maintained the glucose spike was after breakfast- our body is better able to manage the blood glucose level for the rest of the day.

+5: All types of sugar are the same: Basically there is no difference between maple syrup, honey and white or brown sugar.
+One is not healthier than the other when it comes to causing glucose spikes.
+The best types of sweeteners that have no side effects on glucose and insulin levels are: Allulose, monk fruit sweetener, stevia (pure stevia extract), erythritol.
+Artificial sweeteners recommended to avoid are aspartame, maltitol., sucralose, xylitol, acesulfame-k.

+6: Pick a dessert over a sweet snack: Taking a sweet snack over an empty stomach causes glucose spikes.
+If you are craving something sweet, take it after a meal as a dessert.

+7: Reach for vinegar before you eat: Taking 1 tablespoon of vinegar in a tall glass of water taken before the meal (with a straw to avoid causing problems with tooth enamel) decreases the glucose spike.
+The acetic acid in vinegar temporarily deactivates alpha-amylase which is an enzyme that turns food into glucose in our body.
+Additionally, acetic acid encourages our muscle to take glucose faster than the bloodstream without releasing additional insulin.

+8: After you eat, move: Doing a 20 minutes exercise within 70 minutes after a meal is shown to reduce glucose spikes.

+9: If you have to snack, go savory: Most popular snacks like potato chips, granola bars etc are carb heavy and cause a glucose spike when taken as a snack.

+10: Put some clothes on the carb: When you have to get something on the go, choose meals that combine starches/ sugars with fat, protein and fiber.
+Basically putting some clothes on the carb and not taking them alone.
+Example, some apple/ pear with nut butter.
 ## 7.28
 Why the open-source customer service mode can't get money?
 - Customer service mode has thin profits, and customers are unwilling to pay high prices for support services.